May 21–May 22, 2026 – POSTER SESSION

 68.

-1Institute of Plant Biology, HUN-REN BRC, Szeged
+1Institute of Plant Biology, HUN-REN BRC Szeged, Szeged

 2Doctoral School of Biology, University of Szeged, Szeged